HomeLatest NewsStartupsDelhi government outlines startup policy with ₹325 crore plan

 Preferred Source of Google

-The announcement was made on Thursday at a government-backed startup event in New Delhi focused on student entrepreneurship.
+The announcement was made on Thursday at a government-backed startup event in New focused on student entrepreneurship.
 Officials said the policy is intended to strengthen links between educational institutions and markets through incubation support, mentorship and seed funding.

 Advertisement